Belarusian People's Republic: Territory

 In its Third Constituent Charter, the following territories were claimed for BNR: Mogilev Governorate (province), as well as Belarusian parts of Minsk Governorate, Grodno Governorate (including Belastok), Vilna Governorate, Vitebsk Governorate, and Smolensk Governorate, and parts of bordering governorates populated by Belarusians, rejecting the then split of the Belarusian lands between Germany and Russia.
 The areas were claimed because of a Belarusian majority or large minority (as in Grodno and Vilna Governorate), although there were also numbers of Lithuanians, Poles and people speaking mixed varieties of Belarusian, Lithuanian and Polish, as well as many Jews, mostly in towns and cities (in some towns they made up a majority).
 Some of the Jews spoke Russian as their native tongue; others spoke Yiddish.

 Military

-There were attempts to create regular armed forces of the newly established Belarusian People's Republic.
+There were attempts to create an armed forces of the newly established Belarusian People's Republic.
 Belarusian military units started to form within the disorganized Imperial Russian Army already in 1917.

 According to the historian Oleg Latyszonek, about 11,000 people, mostly volunteers, served in the Army of the Belarusian People's Republic.

 General Stanisław Bułak-Bałachowicz supported the Government of the People's Republic and openly positioned his army as a Belarusian national army.
+In 1920, his units became a part of the Russian People's Volunteer Army led by the Russian SR revolutionary Boris Savinkov which established the short-lived Belarusian State during its actions against the Red Army.

-The major military action of the Army of the People's Republic was the Slutsk defence action in late 1920.
+The major military action of the Army of the People's Republic was the failed Slutsk defence action in late 1920.
 The Council of the BNR, based at that time in Lithuania, sent officers to help organize armed anti-Bolshevik resistance in the town of Slutsk.
+These events formed the basis of Vasil Bykau's story and the film based on it "On Black Slash-and-Burn Fields".